Polish court rules ombudsman must leave office at term end - WTMJ

 It comes shortly after Bodnar’s office obtained a court suspension of the government’s long-planned takeover of Polska Presse, a large private media group.
 Bodnar argued that through the takeover, politicians could control the work of the media and the content it offered.

-Poland’s ruling party has been critical of Bodnar and seeking to oust him, but it has been locked in a stalemate with the opposition over the choice of his successor.
-Bodnar had been appointed to his post with the backing of parties now in opposition.
+Poland’s ruling party has been seeking to oust Bodnar, but it has been locked in a stalemate with the opposition over the choice of his successor.
+Bodnar had been appointed with the backing of parties now in opposition.

 The ombudsman’s office is an independent institution that safeguards the civil rights of individuals, can represent them in disputes with government authorities and obtain reversals of some state decisions.